ececli/Exposure-Notification-on-RPi/README.md

 <img src="https://github.com/ececli/Exposure-Notification-on-RPi/blob/master/images/Example_Enctypted_Data.PNG">

-The first column is the [Unix Time](https://en.wikipedia.org/wiki/Unix_time) and its unit is second.
+The first column is the [Unix Time](https://en.wikipedia.org/wiki/Unix_time) and its unit is seconds.
 The second column is the MAC addresses of other BLE devices seen.
 This could be a random non-resolvable MAC address or a public MAC address, depending on the protocol the other device uses.

 The third column is the RSSI (dBm).
 The fourth column is the Service UUID, and it is 0xFD6F for the Exposure Notification Service.
 The fifth column is the RPI of the other device, and the last column is the encrypted metadata.